- Book Tickets

 Written in the gripping style of Gerd Theissen's The Shadow of the Galilean, and similarly rigorously researched, this is a book for everyone and anyone who wants to engage more deeply and imaginatively with Paul's theology - from one of the UK's foremost New Testament scholars.

 Dr Paula Gooder is a writer and lecturer in Biblical Studies.
 Her research areas focus on the writings of the apostle Paul, with a particular focus on 2 Corinthians and on Paul's understanding of the body.
 Her passion is to ignite people's enthusiasm for reading the Bible today, by presenting the best of biblical scholarship in an accessible and interesting way.
-Paula was Director for Mission Learning and Development in the Birmingham Diocese for the Church of England and is now Chancellor at St. Paul's Cathedral.
+Paula was Director for Mission Learning and Development in the Birmingham Diocese for the Church of England and is Chancellor at St Paul's Cathedral in London.